 Organizations can go beyond offering basic payment portals and consider a holistic digital journey.
 The key is balancing self-serve options with human touchpoints.
 For example:

-However, it’s vital to pair any digital features with strong security protocols to uphold consumer trust.
-By effectively and compliantly deploying self-service solutions, you can elevate satisfaction, trim operational expenses, and boost overall efficiency.
-As consumer tastes evolve, self-service options will remain your cornerstone of a customer-focused debt collection approach.
+Of course, it remains vital to pair any digital features with strong security protocols to uphold consumer trust.
+By effectively and compliantly deploying self-service solutions, we have seen repeatedly that it’s possible to elevate satisfaction, trim operational expenses, and boost overall efficiency.
+As consumer tastes evolve, self-service options remain the cornerstone of a consumer-focused debt collection approach.

 How Some Banks are “Winning” in Meeting Self-Service Capabilities